GingaaBread/GNOStatic/src/essentials/operators/comparison_operators.md

 ## Equal To Operator "is"

+> Type: binary keyword operator

 The `is` keyword operator returns `true` if the left operand equals the right operand.
 Else, it returns `false`.

 _Example:_